+Quality risk management should be integrated into existing operations and documented appropriately.
 Annex II provides examples of situations in which the use of the quality risk management process might provide information that could then be used in a variety of pharmaceutical operations.
 These examples are provided for illustrative purposes only and should not be considered a definitive or exhaustive list.
 These examples are not intended to create any new expectations beyond the requirements laid out in the current regulations.

-- 367 Examples for industry and regulatory operations (see Annex II):
+Examples for industry and regulatory operations (see Annex II):

-- • Quality management.
+• Quality management.

-- 369 Examples for industry operations and activities (see Annex II):
+Examples for industry operations and activities (see Annex II):

 - Development;

 - Facility, equipment and utilities;

 - Materials management;

-- Production;
+- Production:

 - Laboratory control and stability testing;

 - Packaging and labeling;

-- Supply Chain Control.
+- Supply chain control.

-- 377 Examples for regulatory operations (see Annex II):
+Examples for regulatory operations (see Annex II):

-- Inspection and assessment activities.
+• Inspection and assessment activities.